 2. These tiny drawings don't always work out.
 I don't share every single drawing that's in my tiny sketchbook, because some have turned out horribly.
 And it's usually the drawings that I didn't practice first which end up looking terrible.
 Go figure.

 3. I don't draw anywhere near as often as I want to and should.
 It took me over 3 months to finish these last ten entries for the Tiny Pages Project.
 That's not even one tiny sketch a week.
 Yet each one probably takes only a few minutes to finish. *Facepalm*

 Second, I've started using a few new tools for my tiny sketching, and I'd love to share them with you:

-I've been using the Faber-Castell brand black ink PITT artist pen, XS size.
+I've been using the Faber-Castell black PITT artist pen, XS size.
 I love it; it's a reliable pen and the ink is great quality - waterproof India ink, permanent, and lightfast (it won't fade).
 Its tip is very fine (0.5 mm), and has served me well for many a tiny sketch.

 But, I wanted to try sketching with even more micro detail, so I needed a pen with an even tinier tip.
-My search let me to the Micron brand and their 005 Archival Ink pen.
+My search let me to the Micron 005 Archival Ink pen.
 Its tip is even tinier, at 0.2 mm, and it is also waterproof and fade proof.
 I'm hooked!
 This pen has been lots of fun to play around with and get even more detail in my tiny illustrations.